Saving Throw

 Panic

-CTRL Save when in darkness, surrounded by foes, facing a great fear, or suffering dmg to CTRL.
+WIL Save when in darkness, surrounded by foes, facing a great fear, or suffering dmg to WIL.

 Panic = 0 GD + attacks impaired.